Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

 {\it Experiments.} We have experimentally investigated the two different turbulent regimes that we have previously described.
 We use $100$-ps long pulses made of temporally incoherent optical waves with a near Gaussian beam shape and the following spectro-temporal features: $558$-nm central wavelength, full width at half maximum (FWHM) of about $1.93$ THz~\cite{supplement}.
 The temporally incoherent pulse is then divided into two linear polarization states with relative tunable power and temporal delay (much larger than their coherence time).
 The incoherent waves are then injected into a 6.2-m-long weakly birefringent silica fiber ($\alpha \approx 0.565 \ \rm{m}^{-1}$ at $558\ \rm{nm}$) whose propagation is governed by Eq.(\ref{eq:nls})~\cite{agrawal}.
 The complex anomalous correlator $M$, as well as the optical powers $N_{x,y}$ and spectra, along $x$ and $y$ axes, are measured at the input and output of the fiber using an optical spectrum analyzer and a polarimeter.

-We begin by investigating the irreversible thermalization process.
-This is obtained when injecting the same power along both axes $x$ and $y$, i.e., $\Delta N^0 =0$.
+\blue{\it{Experiments on the thermalization regime.}} This regime is obtained when injecting the same power along both axes $x$ and $y$, i.e., $\Delta N^0 =0$.
 Fig.~\ref{fig:fig3}(a) shows the measurements of the power difference $\Delta N/N$ and degree of polarization ${\cal P}$ at the fiber output, as a function of the input power.
 We observe that the degree of polarization is effectively determined by the power imbalance ${\cal P} \simeq \Delta N/N$ (see Eq.(\ref{eq:P})), since the measured anomalous correlator is negligible ($|M| \simeq 0$), as expected for the thermalization regime under investigation.
 In Fig.~\ref{fig:fig3}(a) we can see that, as the input power increases, the degree of polarization ${\cal P}$ at the fiber output grows larger.
 This behavior is found to be in agreement with the numerical simulations of NLSE~(\ref{eq:nls}), performed by faithfully reproducing the details of the experimental conditions \cite{supplement}.
-As predicted by Eq.(\ref{eq:threshold}), a sufficiently large power difference may render the anomalous correlator unstable.
-It is worth emphasizing, however, that even for the largest power difference recorded at the fiber output in Fig.~\ref{fig:fig3}(a), the anomalous correlator remains stable (which is consistent with Eq.(\ref{eq:threshold}), as $\alpha L_{nl} \approx 0.19 > (2/3)\Delta N/N \approx 0.12$).
+As predicted by \blue{the criterion (\ref{eq:threshold})}, a sufficiently large power difference may render the anomalous correlator unstable.
+It is worth emphasizing, however, that even for the largest power difference recorded at the fiber output in Fig.~\ref{fig:fig3}(a), the anomalous correlator remains stable (which is consistent with \blue{the criterion (\ref{eq:threshold})}, as $\alpha L_{nl} \approx 0.19 > (2/3)\Delta N/N \approx 0.12$).

 Figure~\ref{fig:fig3}(b) shows the measured input and output spectra along the $x-$axis of the fiber (similar results are obtained along the $y-$axis), together with the spectrum obtained from NLSE simulations.
-The experimental and numerical results show the formation of a spectral tail decaying with the power law $\sim \omega^{-2}$, which is a signature of light thermalization reflecting energy equipartition among the modes~\cite{zakharov92,zakharov04,nazarenko11,galtier22,Newell_Rumpf,PR14} (also see Fig.~S4 in \cite{supplement}).
+The results show the formation of a spectral tail decaying with the power law $\sim \omega^{-2}$, which is a signature of light thermalization reflecting energy equipartition among the modes~\cite{zakharov92,zakharov04,nazarenko11,galtier22,Newell_Rumpf,PR14}.